-In a Clinical Pilates session here at Invictus, Joey assesses your body and any issues you may be experiencing.
+In a Clinical Pilates session here at Invictus, our therapists will assess your body and any issues you may be experiencing.
 Injury concerns are discussed, with a specialised program being created that is unique to you and your goals.

 If you’re dealing with injury or instability; or if you purely want to understand your body, the way it moves and how to strengthen it in detail, Clinical Pilates is a great option for you.
 During each session, time is taken to explain what is being done and why, whilst catering the class to your level, ability and requirements.

 Studio Pilates is a great option for those who are body aware and injury-free.
 Taught by qualified Pilates instructors, these classes focus on strength and flexibility.

 However, the focus in Studio Pilates sessions is not on individual customisation.
 Exercises are taught in a group setting, by instructors who are trained to understand the exercises, their benefits and cueing techniques instead of a deeper understanding of injury management and modifications required for each individual.

 Clinical Pilates at Invictus

 Here at Invictus Physiotherapy, we offer a range of Clinical Pilates options.
 Our therapists are qualified DMA Clinical Pilates Instructors, giving you the added benefit of having both a Physiotherapist and Pilates Instructor in one (pretty cool) package!